 - Can you convince yourself with your body language, especially in the working world?

-- Do you even know your own gear, yours? handshake and your facial expressions?
+- Do you know your own gait, your handshake and your facial expression?

 - How do you act and react in a difficult negotiating situation, such as a salary negotiation or a job interview?

 Many people do not have this very decisive language, or at least they are very restricted, although one should definitely distinguish between active and passive.
 Most people are not aware of the fact that there is such a thing as body language - and what a significant, important role they have in contact with others.

 In doing so, she plays an absolutely important role in daily communication, in contact with others.
 No one can escape their effect.
 We humans present us, our personality and our life setting daily with our body, both private and professional.
 Christian Morgenstern is credited with the Bonmot: the body is the translator of the soul into the visible.

 Let us be clear: a message which we want to say and say is only about 20 to 40% verbal, that is to say content, about 33% auditive (this concerns the perception of the nuances of the voice and vocal utterances without words) and to an almost 50% share non-verbal, H. Linguistically body.